Smoothstar Surfskate Review and Buyer’s Guide

 I’ve owned and tested the Smoothstar Manta Ray, Filipe Toledo #77, and Conor O’Leary Thruster D.

 In this Smoothstar surfskate review and Smoothstar buyer’s guide, I’ll walk you through everything you need to know about Smoothstar surfskates, including how Smoothstar compares to Carver and YOW surfskates, and how to choose the right Smoothstar surfskate model for you.

-To save time, money, and hassle in choosing the best surfskate for you, get my Ultimate Surfskate Selector now.
+To save time, money, and hassle in choosing the best surfskate for you, get my free Surfskate Selector app now.

 Smoothstar Surfskate Review Topics

 - Smoothstar Wheels Review

 - What I Don’t Like About Smoothstar Surfskates

 - How to Choose the Right Smoothstar Surfskate Model for You

 The Smoothstar Thruster 1 has always been rated by surfers as one of the top surf trainers.
 It feels very loose, fluid, and smooth and has a very tight turning radius.

 In late 2022, Smoothstar introduced the new Thruster D. It feels almost identical to the Thruster 1, but it offsets your wheelbase 2.5″ less than the Thruster 1.
 This means you can have shorter decks with the Thruster D, which makes your set-ups lighter and more nimble.
 For that reason, I include the Thruster D on my list of the top 10 surfskates, but not the Thruster 1.